Update as of October 23, 2019

-A complete copy of the modifications to Chapter 607 (expanded to include all sections of Chapter 607, even if not modified) and to certain sections of other Florida entity statutes that were adopted by the legislature earlier this year, with the full commentary explaining the changes that were made can be found here.
-The attached also includes a forward, which explains in more detail the work of the Subcommittee and identifies those who participated in the Subcommittee process, and an index.
-The attached copy of the modifications should not be relied upon by practitioners as being authoritative or completely accurate, and practitioners would be advised to consult the actual statutory provisions when providing advice to clients.Share This
+A complete copy of the modifications to Chapter 607 (expanded to include all sections of Chapter 607, even if not modified) and to certain sections of other Florida entity statutes that were adopted by the legislature earlier this year, with the full commentary explaining the changes that were made can be found by clicking on the referenced link above or by clicking here.
+This final statute with commentary also includes a forward, which explains in more detail the work of the Subcommittee and identifies those who participated in the Subcommittee process, and an index.
+However, this final statute with commentary should not be relied upon by practitioners as being authoritative or completely accurate, and practitioners would be advised to consult the actual statutory provisions when providing advice to clients.Share This